Comprehensive Guide for Corporate Bank Account opening in Malaysia

 Hence, we highly recommend you to be present in Malaysia to apply for corporate bank account(s) opening to avoid any delay and to improve the chances of approval.
 A bank always reserves the right to request the beneficial owner to be physically present prior to the approval of a bank account.

 For bank account opening process, we can only provide documents certification services including copy of passport/NRIC only if the bearers are present in our office and the original documents are produced.
-Extra charges is applicable.
+Extra charges will apply.

 If these sound complicated, feel free to contact our consultant any time at firstname.lastname@example.org for us to assist you with your company set up and opening of your company’s bank account in Malaysia.